FrederickBrofos/frederickbrofos.github.io/README.md

-## Philatelic Essays by Frederick Brofos
+## Philatelic Essays

-This website hosts a collection of essays and other memorabilia authored by Frederick Brofos.
+This website archives a collection of essays and other memorabilia authored by Frederick Brofos.

 ### Volume One